notonthehighstreet/rack-blacklist_cookies/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing